Anglican Church of Bermuda

 The Anglican Church of Bermuda (as the Church of England in the British Overseas Territory of Bermuda was retitled in 1978) is a single diocese consisting of nine parishes and is part of the Anglican Communion, though not a part of an ecclesiastical province.
 The current Bishop of Bermuda, seated at the Cathedral of the Most Holy Trinity in the City of Hamilton, is Nicholas Dill, who was installed on 29 May 2013.

 As an extra-provincial diocese, both metropolitan and primatial authority come directly from the Archbishop of Canterbury.
 Among its parish churches is St. Peter's Church in the UNESCO World Heritage Site of St. George's Town.
 St. George's is the oldest English town in the New World and St. Peter's is the oldest Protestant church in the New World.
 In 2010, the Anglican Church of Bermuda claimed 14,000 members.
-According to the 2010 census, about 16% of Bermudians self-identified with the Anglican Church, making it the largest Christian denominationin Bermuda.
+According to the 2010 census, about 16% of Bermudians self-identified with the Anglican Church, making it the largest Christian denomination in Bermuda.